 I recently graduated from college, and my boyfriend decided to join the Army.
-I absolutely love him and love the idea of getting married someday, but honestly, if he did not sign up for the Army, we wouldn't be getting married this soon.
+I absolutely love him and love the idea of getting married someday, but honestly, if he had not signed up for the military, we wouldn't be getting married this soon.

 I have a lot of emotional issues -- one of them is abandonment from my father leaving.
 I rely on my boyfriend a lot, and he is always there to help me.

 We are both not sure about getting married yet.
-At the same time, I do not know what I would do if something was to happen to him.
-He means everything to me and I am supporting his decision to join in any way possible.
+At the same time, I do not know what I would do if something happened to him.
+He means everything to me, and I am supporting his decision to join in any way possible.